 - In 2004, John became a founding General Partner of the Seattle Hotel Group, the investment group that developed the Four Seasons Hotel and Residences Seattle.

-John currently serves on the Board of the Virginia Mason Medical Center Foundation, the Western Region Advisory Board of Northern Trust, and is Chapter Chair-Elect of the World President's Organization (WPO).
-He is past chairman of the Woodland Park Zoo Board of Directors, and a past member of the Greater Seattle Chamber of Commerce Board of Trustees, the Junior Achievement Board of Directors, the Fred Hutchinson Cancer Research Center Foundation Board, and the Washington Council on International Trade.
+John currently serves on the Board of the Virginia Mason Medical Center Foundation, the Western Region Advisory Board of Northern Trust, and the 5th Avenue Theatre Board of Directors.
+He is the immediate past Chapter Chair of the World President's Organization (WPO) and past chairman of the Woodland Park Zoo Board of Directors.
+He is also a past member of the Greater Seattle Chamber of Commerce Board of Trustees, the Junior Achievement Board of Directors, the Fred Hutchinson Cancer Research Center Foundation Board, and the Washington Council on International Trade.

 John and his wife, Deanna, are past honorees of Seattle Hotel Association's Evening of Hope Gala and have served as co-chairs of many civic events including the Woodland Park Zoo Jungle Party, Virginia Mason's Dare to Dream Gala and the Junior Achievement Puget Sound Business Hall of Fame event.